teokem/project-work-2018-MadsJeppesen/README.md

 2. Clone this repository and install the enviroment.yml file with anaconda

-3. Activate the new enviroment
+3. Activate the new environment

 4. Run Jupyter Notebook